How does the Iceland Bonus Card work in 2026?

 😄 Get a Christmas bonus of £10 if you top up your card by £100 before 4th November, plus £1 per every £20, totalling £15.
 Most supermarkets offer similar Christmas bonus deals.

-Banner advertising a free £10 Christmas bonus on an Iceland Bonus Card, with festive background and bold gold, white, and black text.
+Banner promoting a free £10 Christmas bonus on an Iceland Bonus Card, with festive background and bold text.

 A chill way to save at Iceland